Test Driven Development with AI: Proven Workflow That Saved 2.5 Days

 AI Workflows Need Constraints

-The counterintuitive lesson from our AI work: more constraints lead to better outputs.
+The counterintuitive lesson: more constraints produce better outputs.
 Giving Claude free rein produces unpredictable results.
 Constraining it with tests, specifications, and explicit phase boundaries produces consistent, high-quality code.
-Think of it like giving directions—"go somewhere interesting" produces random results; "go to the coffee shop on Main Street" gets you exactly where you need to be.
+Think of it like directions: "go somewhere interesting" produces random results; "go to the coffee shop on Main Street" gets you exactly where you need to be.

 Mistake #1: Letting Claude See Implementation While Writing Tests

-What Happened: In our early experiments, we would ask Claude to write tests for existing code.
-This seemed efficient—we had code that needed test coverage, so why not generate tests for it?
+What Happened: We asked Claude to write tests for existing code.
+This seemed efficient.
+We had code that needed test coverage, so why not generate tests for it?

-The Problem: Tests written this way invariably validated what the code did, not what it should do.
+The Problem: Tests written this way validated what the code did, not what it should do.
 If the implementation had bugs, the tests codified those bugs.
-If the implementation missed edge cases, the tests missed them too.
-We ended up with high test coverage but low actual validation.

 The Solution: Strict context isolation.
-When writing tests, Claude's context includes only the specification and requirements—never the implementation.
-This forces the tests to be based on what the feature should do according to requirements, not what some existing code happens to do.
+When writing tests, Claude's context includes only the specification and requirements.
+Never the implementation.

-Warning Sign: If your tests consistently pass on the first run without any code changes, they're probably just validating existing behavior rather than driving development.
+Warning Sign: If your tests consistently pass on the first run without any code changes, they are probably validating existing behavior rather than driving development.

 Mistake #2: Writing Vague Specifications

-What Happened: We assumed that Claude's intelligence would compensate for underspecified requirements.
-We'd write brief specs like "build a user login endpoint" and expect Claude to infer all the details.
+What Happened: We assumed Claude's intelligence would compensate for underspecified requirements.
+Brief specs like "build a user login endpoint" produced different implementations from different developers.

-The Problem: Claude filled in the blanks based on common patterns, which wasn't always what we needed.
-Different developers got different implementations for the same vague spec.
-Edge cases were handled inconsistently.
-Security requirements were sometimes overlooked.
+The Problem: Claude filled in blanks based on common patterns, which was not always what we needed.
+Edge cases got handled inconsistently.

 The Solution: Explicit, enumerated specifications.
-We now document expected behavior, edge cases, error conditions, and security requirements in detail before any code is written.
-Yes, this takes time upfront, but it saves far more time in revision and debugging.
+Document expected behavior, edge cases, error conditions, and security requirements in detail before any code is written.

-Warning Sign: If you find yourself frequently saying "that's not what I meant" during code review, your specifications aren't detailed enough.
+Warning Sign: If you frequently say "that's not what I meant" during code review, your specifications are not detailed enough.

 Mistake #3: Skipping the Test Review Step

-What Happened: Since Claude was generating comprehensive test suites quickly, we initially just ran the tests to make sure they failed (red phase), then moved straight to implementation.
+What Happened: Since Claude was generating test suites quickly, we just ran the tests to confirm they failed, then moved straight to implementation.

-The Problem: AI-generated tests sometimes include redundant test cases, miss important edge cases that weren't explicit in the spec, or use testing patterns inconsistent with the rest of the codebase.
-Skipping the review meant these issues compounded over time.
+The Problem: AI-generated tests sometimes include redundant cases, miss important edge cases that were not explicit in the spec, or use testing patterns inconsistent with the rest of the codebase.

 The Solution: Mandatory human review of generated tests before proceeding to implementation.
-A developer must read through the test suite and ask: "Do these tests validate our actual requirements?
-Are there gaps?
-Are they testing at the right level of abstraction?"
-This review typically takes 5-10 minutes but catches issues that would take hours to debug later.
+A developer reads through the test suite and asks: "Do these tests validate our actual requirements?
+Are there gaps?"
+This review takes 5-10 minutes and catches issues that would take hours to debug later.

-What Happened: Developers would sometimes prompt Claude with "build the entire user authentication system" and let it generate hundreds of lines of code in one go.
+What Happened: Developers would prompt Claude with "build the entire user authentication system" and let it generate hundreds of lines of code at once.

-The Problem: Large, single-shot implementations inevitably required significant refactoring.
-Claude would make architectural decisions that didn't align with our patterns, create monolithic files, or implement features we didn't actually need.
-The code worked but wasn't maintainable.
+The Problem: Large, single-shot implementations required significant rework.
+Claude made architectural decisions that did not align with our patterns and created monolithic files.

-The Solution: Enforce iterative, small-batch development.
+The Solution: Iterative, small-batch development.
 Break features into small, testable units.
 Write tests for one unit, implement it, commit, then move to the next.
-This creates natural checkpoints and prevents architectural drift.

-Warning Sign: If your Git commits routinely include 500+ lines of changes, you're batching too large.
+Warning Sign: If your Git commits routinely include 500+ lines of changes, you are batching too large.

 Mistake #5: Treating AI Output as Final Code

-What Happened: Early on, we sometimes treated Claude's implementation as production-ready code that just needed to pass tests.
+What Happened: We sometimes treated Claude's implementation as production-ready code that just needed to pass tests.

-The Problem: AI-generated code often works but lacks the nuance that comes from deep context about the system.
-Variable names might be generic, error messages unclear, or performance characteristics suboptimal.
-The code passed tests but wasn't excellent.
+The Problem: AI-generated code often works but lacks nuance from deep context about the system.
+Variable names may be generic, error messages unclear, or performance characteristics suboptimal.

 The Solution: Always include a refactoring phase.
-With tests providing safety, developers refine the AI-generated implementation: improve naming, add comments where complexity is necessary, optimize performance-critical paths, and ensure consistency with existing codebase patterns.
-This is where developer expertise adds the most value.
+With tests providing safety, developers refine the AI-generated implementation: improve naming, add comments where complexity requires it, optimize performance-critical paths.

 Anti-Patterns to Avoid When Prompting AI

 The "Magic Prompt" Fallacy: Spending excessive time crafting the perfect prompt.
-Effective prompting is important, but the workflow (spec → test → implement → refactor) matters more than prompt optimization.
+The workflow (spec → test → implement → refactor) matters more than prompt optimization.
 A mediocre prompt within a good workflow outperforms a perfect prompt with no workflow.

-Context Dumping: Copying your entire codebase into the prompt hoping the AI will understand everything.
-This actually degrades performance—too much irrelevant context confuses the model.
+Context Dumping: Copying your entire codebase into the prompt hoping AI will understand everything.
+Too much irrelevant context degrades performance.
 Provide focused, relevant context only.

 Test After Debugging: Writing implementation, debugging it manually until it works, then asking Claude to generate tests for the debugged code.
-This completely defeats the purpose of TDD.
-The tests should drive the debugging.
+This defeats the purpose of TDD entirely.

-Inconsistent Workflow: Following the TDD workflow on some features but not others, or following it strictly on Monday but abandoning it under deadline pressure on Friday.
-Inconsistency produces inconsistent results.
-The workflow only works when it's habitual.
+Inconsistent Workflow: Following TDD on some features but not others, or following it on Monday and abandoning it under deadline pressure on Friday.
+The workflow only works when it is habitual.

-How to Know If Your AI Workflow Isn't Working
+How to Know If Your AI Workflow Is Not Working

-Code Review Gridlock: If reviews consistently require major rewrites of AI-generated code, your specifications aren't detailed enough, or your prompting strategy isn't aligned with your quality standards.
+Code Review Gridlock: If reviews consistently require major rewrites of AI-generated code, your specifications are not detailed enough or your prompting strategy is not aligned with your quality standards.

-Test Suite Doesn't Catch Bugs: If bugs slip into production that should have been caught by tests, your test generation process needs improvement.
-Review whether specs explicitly covered the failure case.
+Test Suite Does Not Catch Bugs: If bugs reach production that tests should have caught, your test generation process needs review.

-Inconsistent Code Quality: If quality varies significantly between features or developers, your workflow isn't standardized enough.
-This is exactly the problem we built RaftStack to solve.
+Inconsistent Code Quality: If quality varies significantly between features or developers, your workflow is not standardized enough.

-Developer Frustration: If developers complain that "AI slows me down" or "I could have written this faster myself," they probably aren't following the workflow correctly or the workflow needs refinement for your context.
+Developer Frustration: If developers say "AI slows me down" or "I could have written this faster myself," they are likely not following the workflow correctly or the workflow needs refinement for your context.

 Getting Started with RaftStack

-If you're interested in implementing similar standardization in your organization, RaftStack is available as a public npm package.
-You can try it immediately on any npm-based project:
+RaftStack is available as a public npm package.
+Try it immediately on any npm-based project:

 npx @raftlabs/raftstack

-For the TDD workflow, we recommend starting with these steps:
+For the TDD workflow, start with these steps:

 - Create a CLAUDE.md file in your project root with explicit TDD instructions